CANADA STOCKS-Futures boosted by higher oil prices

-for Canada's main stock index on Tuesday as oil prices rose due
+Aug 15 - Canada's main stock index was set to open higher on

-to a growing consensus that the OPEC would strike a deal to cut

 percent at 7:15 a.m.
 ET.